afrazchelsea/100DaysOfCloud/Journey/007/Readme.md

 ## Cloud Research

-- ✍️ Revised the Application services I learned yesterday
+- ✍️ Revised the Application services I learned yesterday.
 - ✍️ Took a small quiz.
-Scored 9/11.
+Scored 11/11.
-- ✍️ Started with Security
+- ✍️ Started with Security with AWS.
 - ✍️ Revised some HA Architecture concepts as well.

 ## Social Proof